 Some annuity contracts provide a way to save for retirement.
 Others can turn your existing savings into a stream of retirement income.
 Still others do both.
-If you use an annuity as a savings vehicle and the insurance company delays your payout for the future, you have a deferred annuity.
-If you use the annuity to create a source of retirement income and your payments start right away, you have an immediate annuity.
+Typically, a deferred annuity delays your payout for the future.
+However, certain living benefit riders can offer immediate lifetime payments without annuitizing.
+With an immediate annuity, the payments start right away.

 Both immediate and deferred annuities can be either fixed or variable, which changes the risk profile of your investment.
 Indexed annuities, also called equity-indexed or fixed-index annuities, are a hybrid.
-While all annuities are regulated by state insurance commissioners, variable annuities are securities and therefore are also regulated by the SEC and FINRA.
-Certain forms of these annuities are also sometimes referred to as “buffer annuities.”
-Buffer annuities can feature both upside limits and downside protection and can have complex structures with similarities to options contracts.
+One type of indexed annuity, registered index-linked annuities (RILAs), sometimes referred to as “buffer annuities,” can feature both upside limits and downside protection and can have complex structures with similarities to options contracts.
+While all annuities are regulated by state insurance commissioners, variable annuities and RILAs are securities and therefore are also regulated by the SEC and FINRA.

 Annuities are often products investors consider when they plan for retirement.
-They are often marketed as tax-deferred savings products.
+They’re often marketed as tax-deferred savings products.
 However, they come with a variety of fees and expenses—such as surrender charges, mortality and expense risk charges and administrative fees—and can have high commissions.
-You may also incur charges for special features and riders, such as stepped-up death benefits, guaranteed minimum income benefits, long-term health insurance or principal protection.
+You may also incur charges for special features and riders, such as stepped-up death benefits, guaranteed minimum income/withdrawal benefits, long-term health insurance or principal protection.

-In addition, there may be state guarantees in the event of an insurance company's failure, but annuities are not guaranteed by the FDIC, SIPC or any other federal agency.
+In addition, there may be state guarantees in the event of an insurance company's failure, but annuities aren’t guaranteed by the Federal Deposit Insurance Corporation (FDIC), Securities Investor Protection Corporation (SIPC) or any other federal agency.

 Annuities are a popular choice for those seeking certainty and predictable income streams in retirement; however, they can also be complex and confusing.
-Be sure to understand the contract features and riders, costs, and restrictions involved before making an annuities purchase.
+Be sure to understand the contract features and riders, costs and restrictions involved before making an annuity purchase.